 As far as I can tell, there are two good, functional strategies for guys thinking about the game.
 Strategy one is the one I follow: no or minimum presence.
 I have an Instagram account but don’t use it, despite my interest in photography.
 I have a Snapchat account but only use it for 1:1 communication.
 Facebook is there mostly so I can chat with women, again 1:1.
 Some women who disappear on text will reappear when contacted through other mediums, and this has led me to some lays.
+Less is more with any form of communication (which is a form of scarce, valuable attention).

 The other strategy is to fully play and invest in the social media game.
 That means consciously only posting pictures that demonstrate higher value, which usually means action shots or shots of you with lots of different pretty girls.
 To me this looks hard to pull off and exhausting, but it seems possible to leverage this when it’s combined with other game.
 I don’t think the cost-benefit is there, but I know a couple guys who seem to work this angle.
+Don’t know how successful it is because everyone lies about their sex lives, but I suppose it’s possible to generate lays via social media for some guys.

 Most guys I know seem to choose neither strategy.
 They use social media way too much.
 They post dumb shit that demonstrates lower value.
 They toss off thirsty “likes” and compliments.
 They’re promiscuous, unconscious users who don’t integrate any strategy into what they do, and in the process they waste their effort.
 Don’t be those guys.
 Most of the guys I work with, especially the ones who aren’t getting ahead, do this.